Collagen Cross-Linking using Riboflavin and UVA exposure

 Collagen cross-linking is a treatment approach based on photo-chemical reactions within the corneal tissue.
 It uses a photosensitizing agent, riboflavin (vitamin B2), and ultraviolet light (UVA) exposure which leads to an increased formation of bonds between collagen molecules ("collagen cross-linking").

 What happens during the procedure?

 The treatment is performed under topical anesthesia.
 First, the outer cell layer of the cornea (epithelium) is removed.
 In 5 minutes intervalls, riboflavin (vitamin B2) eye drops are applied on the cornea to increase UVA absorption.
 The eye is then exposed to UVA light for about 30 minutes during which the patient fixates on a bright lamp above his head.
 The procedure is painfree.
 After the treatment, eye drops are applied and a soft contact lens is worn until the surface of the eye has healed.
 Follow-up exams at the eye doctor are necessary to ensure proper healing.

 Collagen cross-linking has been used since 1998 to treat thousands of keratoconus patients.
 Although collagen cross-linking increases corneal rigidity or stiffness, it is not a cure but aims to halt the progression of the condition.

 Please note that it may take up to 6 months for the treatment to show effect.

-What are the possible complications and side effects of cross-linking?
+What are possible complications and side effects?